tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 ## Practice over consumption of technology

+???

+CN is a way of thinking about tech that is not just consumption base but practicing it

 --

 ## Neighbours over faceless multinational corporations

+???

+You deal with your neighbours in the process, not just support line that you will never meet, just want to get rid of you sometimes

 ---

 <captioned-image img-file="img/tomesh-group.jpg"></captioned-image>

+???

+Peope talking about technologyu and plan the next network itteration

 ---

 <captioned-image img-file="img/dwebcamp-topology.jpg" img-width="50" ></captioned-image>

+???

+Board at a confrence where peopel are drawing the network

+Take something technical and intiminading and turn it into something easly to understand

 ---

 # Enable a different digital future

+???

+Not just about cheap internet

 --

 ## More inclusive and affordable Internet access

+???

+Allow peopel to participate in the building process

 --

 ## A truly "smart" city of tech-informed residents

+???

+Not a smart city where everyting is connected by a black box

+Its a city where the people that are participating in the city are actaully smart, We understand the tradeoffs the make when we do certain digital actions

 --